JensUyttersprot/Bachelorproef/literatuurstudie/Boeken/Continuous_Delivery_and_DevOps.md

 	- Engineering best practices are compromised to hit deadlines
 	- Testing is not in the forefront of the developer's mind
 	- Source and version control are not used religiously
-	- SW releasing will be mainly manual and mostly an afterthought of the oevrall systemdesign
+	- SW releasing will be mainly manual and mostly an afterthought of the overall systemdesign
 	- Documentation is scant or nonexistent
 	- ...